Confused about nonstick cookware brands?

 But they are the same thing.

-Today, there are dozens--probably even hundreds--of different brand names for PTFE.
+Today, there are hundreds of different brand of PTFE.
 Many of them have "stone" or "granite" in the name.
-This is meant to speak to the durability of the product, but it can be confusing for people looking for a ceramic nonstick because ceramic is made from sand and clay; "stone and "granite" can make it sound like the cookware is a ceramic product.
+These names are meant to imply durability (durability being the holy grail of nonstick cookware), but it can be confusing for people looking for ceramic nonstick, which actually is made from stone (in the form of sand).

-Instead, we'll just advise that if a seller lists what sounds like a brand name, you can often find out what it is by doing an Internet search (though not always).
-In this way, we discovered that Eterna, Eclipse, QuanTanium, HALO, Xylan, Skandia, Dura-Slide, Granite Rock, Granitium, ILAG, Stratanium, and even some types of Greblon (which was originally just a ceramic coating) are all trade names for PTFE.
+Here's a helpful hint: If a seller lists a brand name and you want to know what whether it's PTFE or ceramic, you can sometimes find out what it is by doing an Internet search (though not always).
+In this way, we discovered that Eterna, Eclipse, QuanTanium, HALO, Xylan, Skandia, Dura-Slide, Granite Rock, Granitium, ILAG, Stratanium, and even some types of Greblon (which was originally a ceramic nonstick coating) are all trade names for PTFE.

 The Safety of Nonstick Cookware